An analogue of the Blaschke-Santal\'{o} inequality for billiard dynamics

 As promised, here are some heuristic arguments that support the maximality of this polygon.
-Suppose $Q$ is any quadrilateral with diameter length $1$.
-Its diameter length can be attained either at an edge, or at a diagonal.
+Suppose $Q$ is any quadrilateral with diameter $1$.
+Its diameter can be attained either at an edge, or at a diagonal.
 First we can consider the case when an edge has length $1$.
 Position $Q$ so that the vertices of the edge $AB$ of length $1$ are $(\pm\frac{1}{2},0)$.
 The other two vertices, $C$, $D$, must lie on the same side of the $x$-axis, and inside the disks $(x\pm\frac{1}{2})^2+y^2\leq 1$, see Figure \ref{fig:edgeCase}.

 Note that the distance between any two points in the domain above the $x$ axis enclosed by these two circle arcs is at most $1$.
 Hence, we can always extend the diagonals $AC$ and $BD$ to segments $AC'$ and $BD'$ that will have length $1$, or until both points reach the boundary arc of circle (it is also possible that the points $C'$ and $D'$ will be on the same arc of circle, and then one of the diagonal lengths will be shorter than $1$).
 The obtained quadrilateral, $\tilde{Q}$, contains $Q$, and still has diameter $1$, and hence $\beta(Q)\leq\beta(\tilde{Q})$.
 One can compute the value of $\alpha(\tilde{Q})$ as an explicit function of the angles $\angle CAB$, $\angle DBA$.